jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Medic:** Calibrator, I'm reviewing a new self-healing policy.
 Its predictive model shows high accuracy, but I need to understand its true reliability.
 How confident should I be in its next proposed action, truly?

 **Calibrator:** Ah, Medic.
 Accuracy is but one facet.
 My role is to quantify the certainty behind that accuracy.
-We must first differentiate between what the model doesn't know because of inherent data noise â aleatoric uncertainty â and what it could know with more data or better training â epistemic uncertainty.
+We must first differentiate between what the model doesn't know because of inherent data noise – aleatoric uncertainty – and what it could know with more data or better training – epistemic uncertainty.
 One is irreducible, the other, a call for more information.

 **Calibrator:** Consider this approach, where we use techniques like Monte Carlo Dropout during inference to probe the model's internal 'doubt' for epistemic uncertainty.
 Aleatoric, often stemming from the noisy inputs themselves, is a different beast entirely.